This article was updated on 24th October 2018. Welcome to Germany

 Image credit: anyaivanova / Shutterstock.com

 Solar energy makes up a large part of Germanys renewable push, responsible for more than 900 patents in 2013.
 German innovators are pursuing two types of solar energy: conventional photovoltaics and concentrated solar power (CSP).
 As the name implies, CSP involves using mirrors atop a tower to bundle together the sun’s rays on a single, central receiver.
 The technology generates heat, which can either be stored or used to create electricity through a standard turbine.
+Germany has been known to be able to provide 100% of the country’s daily need through clean energy alone.

 Germans are also intently focus on wind power innovation, with 800 patents in 2013.
 These patents involve aspects of rotor blades, integration into the grid, offshore wind farms and electricity storage.
+Wind power is Germany’s second largest electricity source and contributes to approximately 19% of their energy generation.
+In December 2017, Germany’s power prices went negative, meaning that consumers were paid to use it due to low demands and unprecedented strong winds.

 A Clean Future?